back280/IO-SoSe-2015-flip-board/README.md

 #### The cloaking device
 ![](images/2015_09_28_BIlder_Github_1920x1080.png)

-The cloaking devices is an optical trick.
+The cloaking devices is an optical illusion.
 When looking through a group of magnifying glasses, objects placed between them, will partly disappear by bending the light.
-When the viewer approaches to the device the up and down moving magnifying glasses would stop on the same height.
+When the viewer approaches to the device the up and down moving magnifying glasses would stop on the same level.
 [Link University of Rochester ](http://www.rochester.edu/newscenter/watch-rochester-cloak-uses-ordinary-lenses-to-hide-objects-across-continuous-range-of-angles-70592/ )

 #### The painter plate
 ![](images/2015_09_28_BIlder_Github_1920x10802.png)